emilte/django-workshop/documentation/tasks/blog.md

 # Task: Blog application

-In this task you will be the architect of the backend for a blog application.
+In this task you will be the architect of a blog application.

 > Prerequisites:
 > You need a working django project, see task [Start project](startproject.md).